Planning for Mini-Migration - Joomla 3.10.x to 4.x

 Migrations are a great time to reassess goals, clean up, and develop other areas/elements of your site.
 The more organised you can be with your ideas/thoughts/plans the better.
 Plan, plan, plan.
 Planning makes execution easier.

 Start planning by asking the following questions or doing the tasks listed below.
 You may have more items to plan for depending on the complexity of your site.
 Sadly, there is no way we can list every possible scenario.
-Closer to the time we will set up a specific Joomla 4.x Migration Forum similar to previous major versions of Joomla.
+Please post to the Migrating and Upgrading to Joomla 4.x Forum for assistance.

 The 3.10.x Bridge